felipesere/oak/README.md

 ```

 Tests interacting with either the server itself or any of the used APIs will need to be in `async` functions.
-This is done by annotating the tests with `#[tokio::test]`, which is differnet from the standard Rust `#[test]` annotation.
+This is done by annotating the tests with `#[tokio::test]`, which is different from the standard Rust `#[test]` annotation.

 There is also a bit of machinery around [mocks](src/mocks.rs) and [fixture data](fixtures).
-The `mocks` module gives you a high-level interface to setup [WireMock](https://github.com/LukeMathWalker/wiremock-rs) for the used APIs and a matching, configured client.
+The `mocks` module gives you a high-level interface to set up [WireMock](https://github.com/LukeMathWalker/wiremock-rs) for the used APIs and a matching, configured client.
 The fixture data was captured as reference for the mocks.
 This keeps the data faithful, but runs the risk of it going stale should the real API be updated.

 ## Running the application

-There are couple of ways to run the application, depending on your goals.
+There are a couple of ways to run the application, depending on your goals.
 If you just want to see what it does, jump straight to [Locally](#locally).
 If you intend to run it through Docker because you don't want to install rust on your machine, see [Docker](#docker).